မြန်မာဘာသာဖြင့် ဖတ်ရှုရန် ဤနေရာကိုနှိပ်ပါ click here

 The MDEP was developed in consultation with the Livestock Breeding and Veterinary Department of the Ministry of Agriculture, Livestock and Irrigation.

 Phase One focused on the commencement of on-farm improvements in forage production, animal nutrition and milk quality procedures and allowed time for the Myanmar Government to determine a strategic direction for its dairy sector.
-Phase One also enabled the MDEP to gain a deeper understanding of the Myanmar dairy industry, in order to be able to introduce appropriate dairy practices and technologies from New Zealand that are applicable for Myanmar local conditions.
+Phase One also enabled the MDEP to gain a deeper understanding of the Myanmar dairy industry, in order to be able to introduce appropriate dairy practices and technologies from New Zealand that were applicable for Myanmar local conditions.

 The use of nucleus farm supply groups and forage farm groups employed in Phase One continued in Phase Two to deliver on-farm activities.
 66 nucleus and focus farms remain engaged in the MDEP.